On Quantum Sobolev Inequalities: Introduction

+The question of finding an analogue of the Heisenberg uncertainty inequalities for the skew information has been an active field of research.
+As was noticed in \cite{kosaki_matrix_2005} with a counterexample, it was first wrongly claimed in~\cite{luo_informational_2004} that the skew information satisfies the same uncertainty principle as the standard variation.
+Because of this fact, uncertainty principles for variants of the skew uncertainty where then investigated in several papers, such as~\cite{luo_heisenberg_2005, yanagi_wigneryanasedyson_2010, yang_generalized_2022}.

-The boundedness of the quantum gradients~\eqref{eq:quantum_gradients} in the above defined quantum Lebesgue norms~\eqref{eq:def_norm} independently of $\hbar$ is at the core of several works dealing with semiclassical estimates.
-It is used in~\cite{benedikter_mean-field_2014, benedikter_mean-field_2016-1, porta_mean_2017, golse_empirical_2019, chong_many-body_2021} in the context of the derivation of the Hartree equation in the mean-field regime, in~\cite{saffirio_semiclassical_2019, lafleche_strong_2021, chong_l2_2022} in the context of the derivation of the Vlasov equation from the Hartree--Fock equation in the semiclassical regime, in~\cite{golse_convergence_2021} in the context of the convergence of numerical schemes for quantum dynamics.
+The boundedness of the quantum gradients~\eqref{eq:quantum_gradients} in the above defined quantum Lebesgue norms~\eqref{eq:def_norm} independently of $\hbar$ is also at the core of several works dealing with semiclassical effective equations.
+It is used in~\cite{benedikter_mean-field_2014, benedikter_mean-field_2016-1, porta_mean_2017, golse_empirical_2019, chong_many-body_2021} in the context of the derivation of the Hartree equation in the mean-field regime, in~\cite{marcantoni_dynamics_2023} for the derivation of the Bogoliubov--de Gennes equations and in \cite{cardenas_effective_2023} for the case of Bose--Fermi mixtures, in~\cite{saffirio_semiclassical_2019, lafleche_strong_2023, chong_l2_2023} in the context of the derivation of the Vlasov equation from the Hartree--Fock equation in the semiclassical regime, in~\cite{golse_convergence_2021} in the context of the convergence of numerical schemes for quantum dynamics.
 Propagation of these quantities in the case of the Hartree and Hartree--Fock equation with Coulomb potential was proved in~\cite{chong_many-body_2021, chong_global--time_2022} where it was used to derive the Hartree--Fock and Vlasov equations with singular potentials in a combined mean-field and semiclassical limit.
-Other mixed norms of the quantum gradients were considered in~\cite{porta_mean_2017, saffirio_semiclassical_2019}.
+Other mixed norms of the quantum gradients were also considered in~\cite{porta_mean_2017, saffirio_semiclassical_2019}.

+In another context, a similar definition of quantum derivatives were also used in~\cite{bauer_self-adjointness_2023} in the study of Toeplitz operators.
+Quantum Sobolev spaces have also links with quantum generalizations of optimal transport distances.
+The Wigner--Yanase--Dyson information appears naturally when considering the self-distance of some of these generalizations \cite{de_palma_quantum_2021-1, lafleche_quantum_2023}, and some of these generalizations can be compared with quantum Sobolev norms of negative order \cite{golse_convergence_2021, golse_semiclassical_2021, lafleche_quantum_2023}.